 The API key used for authentication.

 The ID of the Application to connect to.
-This is a string that looks like BE010203.
+This is a number like 3 or 14.

 Device Profile ID